 Foot patrol saves gas, reduces wear and tear on department vehicles, and reduces environmental emissions.

 If you see an officer on foot in your area, please do not be alarmed!
 We encourage you to take a moment to engage with the officer and discuss community issues, observations, or other concerns you might have so our department can more effectively address your needs.
-Chief Rompa believes strongly in building and maintaining community trust through direct communication and is continuously on foot patrol himself, so please stop and say hello.
+Chief Contois believes strongly in building and maintaining community trust through direct communication, so please stop and say hello.